RxJS-CN/RxJS-Ultimate-CN/subject.md

 **GOTCHA**
 It matters both when the `.next()` operation happens, the size of the cache as well as when your subscription is created.

+In the example above it was demonstrated how to use the constructor using `bufferSize` argument in the constructor.
+However there also exist a `windowSize` argument where you can specify how long the values should remain in the cache.
+Set it to `null` and it remains in the cache indefinite.

 ### Business case

+It's quite easy to imagine the business case here.
+You fetch some data and want the app to remember what was fetched latest, and what you fetched might only be relevant for a certain time and when enough time has passed you clear the cache.

 ## AsyncSubject